With the arson investigation intensifying, the flames soar higher for Dawson and Boden as the evidence reveals who's truly responsible.

 You can catch Chicago Fire on Tuesday nights at 10/9c on NBC.

-And don't forget to tune in to the Chicago PD two-hour event tomorrow at 9/8c after The Mysteries of Laura on NBC.
+Remember to attend the Chicago PD two-hour event tomorrow at 9/8c after The Mysteries of Laura on NBC.

 No comments: